broadsignmarketing/broadsign_ace/slides/getica-ooh.md

 ---
 ## CHALLENGE

 Optimize business efficiency and power an expansion into DOOH, all while maintaining its standards of top tier static asset management.

 ## AUDIENCE

 Commuters, pedestrians, drivers, tourists

 ## SOLUTION

 With Ayuda, Getica OOH can not only better manage their static assets but also easily incorporate digital as the business grows, all through one platform.
 The open nature of Ayuda has also allowed Getica to integrate with its accounting tool, enhancing its efficiency.

-## PRODUCTS

-Ayuda

 ## LOCATION